AppPETs/developer-guidelines/ImplementationPlanning.md

 Do not use SMS or push notifications as a secure channel of transmission.

-For more information about this “fast changing” area of secure communication external information like the “Mozilla Server Side TLS Guidelines”1 should be used.
+For more information about this "fast changing" area of secure communication external information like the "Mozilla Server Side TLS Guidelines"1 should be used.

-### “State of the Art” integration of cryptography
+### "State of the Art" integration of cryptography

 (USE Checlist Definition)